Imagine a world full of facts you didn’t know, and how it would feel to read about them.

 The British Pound is the world’s oldest currency still in use at 1,200 years old.
-The pound has been an identity as a symbol of British sovereignty.
+The pound has been identified as a symbol of British sovereignty.

 When tea started being sold in bags, originally it was intended to be removed from the bags by customers, but they found it easier to brew the tea still in the bag.

-Since 1497, the United Kingdom has printed their laws on vellum, made from calf or goat-skin.
+Since 1497, the United Kingdom has printed its laws on vellum, made from calf or goat skin.
 They continue to do this in order to uphold the tradition.